This or the Apocalypse: Dead Years (2011–2018)

 In June 2012, the band signed with eOne and released Dead Years on September 25, 2012.
 In 2013, the band released a new single titled "Damaged Good".

 Name change to HAWK and upcoming album (2018-present)

 In 2018 the band was renamed to HAWK and on March 22, 2019, released a new song titled "Mileage".
 Since then they have also self-released 2 more videos, "Counter-Ops" and "Alibi".

 On December 4, 2020, HAWK released their first LP titled "Tolerance's Paradox" which included the previous 3 singles and 3 yet unreleased tracks.

+On September 30, 2024, HAWK announced their comeback and welcomed Drew Hansen, Mike Monto and Cody Nierstedt into the band, stating that Jack Esbenshade and Bernard Stabley would be pursuing their own life and endeavors moving forward.
+Their first new single "Justify" was released on October 10, 2024.
+Another new single called "Break Bread" was released in cooperation with Neural DSP on November 24, 2024.

+On December 9, 2024, the band announced a tour supporting the German band Ghostkid on their East Coast tour in early 2025.
+Another tour for September and October 2025, supporting the German band Future Palace has recently been announced.

-Musical style and influences
+Musical style

 This or the Apocalypse fall into the metalcore genre.
 Their music is characterized primarily by a heavy emphasis on melody and technical ability.
 The band's music features frequent use of technical or odd time signatures, complex polyrhythms, and some songs have been described as having a prog-rock structure.